kavya2888/Fare-Tracker/README.md

 ### Encapsulation

-Platform-specific data such as fare, distance, delivery charges, and ETA are maintained within their respective classes.
+Platform-specific data such as fare, distance, delivery charges, discounts, and ETA are maintained within their respective classes.

 ---

 ## How It Works

-1. User provides ride or delivery requirements.
+1. User provides ride, delivery, or shopping requirements.
 2. The system gathers platform-specific pricing information.
 3. Individual platform classes calculate estimated costs.
 4. The recommendation engine compares all available options.